- Summer 2021

 Class Hours (Remote via Zoom)

-First 30-45 minutes will be used for lecture and general comments.
+About 30-45 minutes starting at 2:20 be used for lecture and general comments.

 The remainder of the time is for students to work together in their groups, with the teaching assistants available by Slack and Zoom for questions and discussions.